K’gari island guide | Top things to do on this nature-lover’s dream

 Maheno Shipwreck

-Resting quietly on 75 Mile Beach, the SS Maheno tells a tale of shipwreck and storm.
+Resting quietly on 75 Mile Beach, the SS Maheno tells a tale of shipwreck.
 Once a luxury ocean liner turned World War I hospital ship, it was claimed by a cyclone in 1935 while being towed to Japan.
 What remains is a rusted, skeletal hull that’s slowly being reclaimed by sand and sea but still stands tall as one of the island’s most striking photo ops.

 Central Station Rainforest